bagdemir/propane/README.md

 - Create YAML configuration files.
 - Annotate your Java classes with configuration management annotations.

-and then  Propane enables the configuration set in applications for this given context.
+and then Propane enables the configuration set in applications for the context provided.

 A context may be a region, an environment, or a custom context just defined by you.
 For instance, if your service is running in the US region and in the dev environment, Propane enables the configurations for Development + US in those applications running in US and dev environment.